 Covid-19 has brought challenges to the way we run our face-to-face assessment centres.
 Some candidates may be unable to travel, and because of social distancing measures, not as many candidates are able to attend each day.
-From 23 November 2020, our Assessment and Recruitment Centres (ARCs) will also run online on a new virtual platform so we can continue to recruit and select our future prison officers, whilst keeping everyone safe.
+From 23 November 2020, our Assessment and Recruitment Centres (ARCs) will also run on a new online platform so we can continue to recruit and select our future prison officers, whilst keeping everyone safe.

 This means that you can attend the same assessment centre you would’ve travelled to previously, from the comfort of your own home.